Romans 3:1

 whom God set forth as a propitiation through faith in His blood for a proof of His righteousness on account of the passing over of sins committed previously.

-Paraphrase: Now what did Jesus do such that God was now willing to save lost sinners?
-The truth is that Jesus was a sacrifice which removed God’s wrath.
-(Leviticus 4:35) When Jesus died on the cross, the justice of God was satisfied with this punishment and no longer had any claim on sinful men.
-Clearly, God was very pleased with what Jesus had done; and now, He publicly displays Jesus to all the world as the only way any person can be set right with Him and saved from eternal death.
-God calls us to take refuge into the death of Jesus; to lose ourselves in Him and so to find a full and free forgiveness of all our sin.
+Paraphrase: Now how was it that Jesus set us free?
+What did Jesus do such that God could now justify people who are clearly guilty?
+The truth is that Jesus redeemed His people by becoming a sacrifice.
+This sacrifice, as was typified by many of the sacrifices in the Mosaic law, removed God’s wrath.
+(Leviticus 4:20, 26, 31, 35) Jesus shedding His blood (Hebrews 9:22) on the cross was not just the end of His life.
+His death had far more significance than that.
+It was a result of all the wrath of God being poured out on Him.
+The justice of God crushed Him (Isaiah 53:10) and punished Him because He was carrying the guilt of all our sin.
+(Isaiah 53:4-5) Now with this sacrifice, the justice of God was satisfied and accepted it as a sufficient payment for our guilt.
+Now God publicly displays the cross of Jesus to all the world as the only way any person can be set right with Him.
+God calls to everyone that if they will take refuge in this atoning death, they will receive a full and free forgiveness of all their sin.
 Now, you might wonder why it was that Jesus had to suffer such awful pains and agonies.
 Why couldn’t God have simply overlooked our sin and forgave it without Jesus having to suffer so?
 The first reason is this.
 Consider the fact that we committed many sins in our past life as did our ancestors.
 Why didn’t God punish these sins immediately?
 Why didn’t He immediately damn us and them to eternal punishment?
 Why the delay?
-Some people might look at this and question God’s justice.
-They might be led to believe that maybe God isn’t so angry with sin after all.
-This then, is the first reason for Christ’s sufferings.
-In the crucifixion of Jesus, God gives us a clear revelation of what He thinks of sin.
-God never just overlooks sin or passes it by; on the contrary, He hates sin so severely that He even gave His well beloved Son over to death to show us His real attitude toward sin.
-God punishes sin even when that means punishing our sin in the person of His only begotten Son.
+What are we to think of God’s integrity as a moral governor of this world if He punishes some sins while passing by others?
+Perhaps God doesn’t really hate sin as much as He says?
+Well here we have the first reason for Christ’s sufferings.
+In the crucifixion of Jesus, God gave us a clear revelation of what He thinks of sin.
+God never overlooks sin or passes it by; He always punishes it.
+Sin is so obnoxious to His perfect holiness that instead of leaving it unpunished, He has punished the same in his beloved Son Jesus Christ, with the bitter and shameful death of the cross.

 Comments: